stopstop/duvet/README.md

 # Duvet - The Missing Torrent Site Search Aggregator
 The idea behind Duvet is simple.
 There are a bunch of applications all recreating the wheel building their own search engines for various torrent sites.
-When those sites change something that breaks the parsing everyone needs to update their code in hundreds of places.
+When those sites change something that breaks the parsing, everyone needs to update their code in hundreds of places.

 We're all reinventing the wheel repeatedly.